The HyperTexts

 by Michael R. Burch

 Sept.
 25, 1919: According to letters in the possession of Dutch Leonard, a Detroit pitcher at that time, Ty Cobb and Tris Speaker fixed, then bet on a late-season game played between the Detroit Tigers and Cleveland Indians on Sept.
 25, 1919.
 This was just prior to the infamous Black Sox scandal that would soon rock the baseball world.
 The proximity of the two events suggests that such fixes were more than "blue moon" events in 1919.
 At the time Tris Speaker was the player-manager of the Cleveland Indians and was in the perfect position to rig the game.
 What was the motivation?
 Money.
 A third-place finish for the Tigers would mean a share of the post-season money for the Tigers of around $500 per player.
 The Indians had just clinched second place and had nothing to play for.
 Thus, the fix was on.
 And once the fix was on, betting on the game would produce even more money for both sides.
 According to an article by Dan Holmes on the subject, Speaker assured Cobb that he "wouldn’t have to worry" about the outcome of the game.
 Players involved in the fix included Cobb, Speaker, Leonard and Smoky Joe Wood.
 According to Cobb biographer Charles Alexander "the four agreed that they might as well bet some money on the game.
 Cobb was to put up $2,000, Leonard $1,500 and Speaker and Wood $1,000 each.
-Cobb suggested a park attendant named Fred West would be a good man to place the bets.
+Cobb suggested a ballpark attendant named Fred West would be a good man to place the bets.
 But because Detroit was a 10-7 favorite and because the local bookmakers were unwilling to handle so much money, West only managed to get down $600 against the bookmakers' $420 for three betting partners."
 The Tigers won the game 9-5 in an "astonishing" one hour and six minutes, as the Indians committed three errors and Cleveland starter Elmer Myers reportedly "floated" pitches to Detroit batters.

-Winter 1919: After the season was over Cobb and Wood wrote letters to Leonard about the incident, sharing regrets (not remorse as some erroneous reports have claimed) that they were unable to get their bets down in time and that their ingenious scam had fizzled.
+Winter 1919: After the season was over Cobb and Wood wrote letters to Leonard about the incident, sharing regrets (not remorse as some erroneous reports have claimed) that they were unable to get their bets down in time and that their scam had fizzled.

-1921: Ty Cobb becomes the player-manager of the Detroit Tigers, despite being greatly disliked by many of his teammates.
+1921: Cobb becomes the player-manager of the Detroit Tigers, despite being greatly disliked by many of his teammates.
 And Dutch Leonard would soon become one of the disenchanted, if he wasn't before.
 In the first letter below they sounded like friends in 1919.
 But there is the possibility that Leonard felt Cobb had cheated him out of the real profits from their scam.
 Did one of the scammers get scammed?

-July 1925: Cobb, now managing the Tigers, left Leonard in a game in which he surrendered 20 runs to the Philadelphia A's and lost 12-4.
+July 1925: Cobb, now managing the Tigers, left Leonard in a game in which he surrendered 20 runs to the Philadelphia A's.
 Cobb allegedly laughed at the suggestion that he pull the struggling pitcher.
 Philadelphia manager Connie Mack reportedly asked Cobb to take Leonard out, saying: "You’re killing that boy!"
 Cobb declined.
 Leonard lasted just one more start and was waived.
 After Cobb had released Leonard he allegedly discouraged other teams from signing him.
 Leonard was understandably unhappy and rumors began to circulate that he was claiming to "have something" on Cobb.

 May 1926: Leonard informed Detroit owner Frank Navin in May of 1926 that he had proof, in the form of two letters, that Ty Cobb and Tris Speaker had conspired to fix the 1919 game.
 Leonard was about to sell the letters to a newspaper, but Navin bought the letters for $20,000 (a huge sum of money at the time) in order to keep them from going public.
 Navin at some point gave the letters to American League president Ban Johnson.